Confirming and registering for your place in the School of Mathematics, Computer Science and Engineering

-Online registration is scheduled to open from mid-summer 2018.
-Once online registration has opened and you have met all of the conditions of your offer and you have accepted that Unconditional offer, you will receive an automated email from City, University of London inviting you to register for the course online.
+Online registration (Stage One -Registration) is scheduled to open from mid-summer 2019.
+Once online registration has opened and you have met all conditions of your offer and you have accepted that Unconditional offer, you will receive an automated email from City, University of London inviting you to register for the course online.
 Please note that you cannot register online until you have received this email as this will give you the unique user ID and password which you require to login.

 Online registration is a relatively straightforward process.
-You will be asked to confirm course details and personal details (full name, address, date of birth etc).
-You will also be prompted to pay the first instalment of your fees if you have not already done so.
-You do not have to complete online registration all at once, you can return to it later, however please ensure you do complete online registration before the in-person verification of your identity and eligibility to study (Stage Two - Registration).
+You will be asked to confirm course details and personal details (full name, address, date of birth, etc).
+You will also be prompted to pay the first instalment of your fees, if you have not already done so.
+You do not have to complete the online registration all at once, you can return to it later, however please ensure you do complete the online registration before the in-person verification of your identity and eligibility to study (Stage Two - Registration).

 When you have successfully completed the online registration process you will receive a Registration Certificate.
-Please print this out and bring it with you to the in-person verification of your identity and eligibility to study.
-Please note that you will not be a registered student of the university until you have completed both online and in-person registration.
+Please bring it with you to the in-person verification of your identity and eligibility to study.
+Please note that you will not be a registered student of the University until you have completed both online and in-person registration (Stage One and Two).

 Further instructions on registration can be found here.

 If your offer is Conditional, you will need to provide any outstanding documents to show that you have met the conditions of your offer.
-You can send these to us via email, firstname.lastname@example.org.
-Please include your nine digit application number and the course you have applied to.
+You can send these to us via email, email@example.com.
+Please include your nine digit application number and the course you have applied for.

-The MSc Construction Management course will have a separate Foundation Week (Timetable is to be confirmed in August/ September 2018).
+The MSc Construction Management course will have a separate Foundation Week (timetable is to be confirmed in August/ September 2019).

 Teaching commences on the week beginning Monday 23rd September 2019 and the full academic year dates are published on our website.